Viewed 3622 times

 Kutto, Kutti no Daro

-Buckwheat is a plant crop and is cultivated mainly for its grains.
-It is usually grown over the summer months and the plant is harvested when they are around two to four feet in height.
-The plants take around two months to mature and once they are, they are stacked to dry.
+Buckwheat is a plant crop cultivated mainly for its grains.
+It is usually grown over the summer months and the crop is harvested when the plants are around two to four feet in height.
+The plants take around two months to mature, after which they are stacked to dry.
 The dried plants are threshed and the hard outer shell is removed.
-The remaining grains are then packaged.
+The grains are then packaged.

 How to select

-· Use to make nutritious dhoklas (steamed savoury), chilas (thin crepes), buckwheat and moong khichadi ( flavoured buckwheat and green gram with spices)
+• Use to make nutritious dhoklas (steamed savoury), chilas (thin crepes), or buckwheat and moong khichadi (cooked buckwheat and green gram tempered with spices).

-• Combine with other flours to make waffle batter, pancake batters etc.
+• Combine with other flours to make waffle batter, pancake batter etc.

-• Add cooked buckwheat to soups or stews to give them a hardier flavor and deeper texture.
+• Add cooked buckwheat to soups or stews to give a deeper flavour and texture.

-· Make delightful salads by adding cooked buckwheat to green peas, chopped chicken etc along with spices etc.
+• Make delightful salads by adding cooked buckwheat to green peas, chopped chicken etc. along with spices and sauces.

 How to store

-· Buckwheat is a very good source of iron and a good source of magnesium, calcium and dietary fiber.
+• Buckwheat is a very good source of iron and a good source of magnesium, calcium and dietary fibre.
 Thus, it is recommended for people with high cholesterol levels.